ibm-mas-manage/sno/docs/index.md

 allowVolumeExpansion: true
 volumeBindingMode: WaitForFirstConsumer
 ```

-- You can also use CLI command:
+- You can also use CLI command to set the storageclass as the default:
 ```
 oc patch storageclass odf-lvm-vg1 -p '{"metadata":
 {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}'